 Brighter, Funkier Salads

-Anchovy-based salad dressing can give crisp salads extra snap and an addictive salty tang, provided they're well-balanced.
+Anchovy-based salad dressing can give crisp salads extra snap and an admirable salty tang, provided they're well-balanced.
 Most incorporate egg yolks and oil, whisked into a creamy mayonnaise-style emulsion that cuts through some of that salty intensity while coating your greens nice and evenly.
 There is, of course, the classic Caesar salad, but anchovy dressing does equally well with vegetal-sweet green beans mixed with pine nuts and pickled peppers or a wintery green salad with walnuts, apples, and Parmesan.

 More Flavorful Meat